-Federal-Mogul Corporation has been acquired by Tenneco, Inc., headquartered for the present in Lake Forest, Illinois.
+In 2018, Federal-Mogul Corporation was acquired by Tenneco, Inc., headquartered in Lake Forest, Illinois.
 The acquisition was completed on October 1, 2018.
-Currently the two business divisions of Federal-Mogul - Powertrain and Motorparts - are being operated as separate divisions of legacy Tenneco, Inc. The Plymouth Technical Center remains within the Powertrain division, and part of the Federal-Mogul Powertrain LLC legal entity.
-All internal and external signage has however been changed to the new Tenneco company identification.
-New Tenneco, in mid-2020, will be split from the current portfolio of legacy Tenneco companies, and together with a sister division - Tenneco Clean Air - will become a focused original equipment supplier of engine components and exhaust aftertreatment systems to global automotive, heavy-duty and industrial engine and vehicle manufacturers.
+The two business divisions of Federal-Mogul - Powertrain and Motorparts - are being operated as separate divisions.
+The Plymouth Technical Center remains within the Powertrain division, and part of the Federal-Mogul Powertrain LLC legal entity.
+All internal and external signage have however been changed to the new Tenneco company identification.
+Tenneco currently operates four business segments: Clean Air, Motorparts, Performance Solutions, and Powertrain.